“Not in my shop!”

-The answer to the first question is fairly straightforward.
+The answer to the first question is straightforward.
 If use of the internet is outside the scope required for the completion of the job at hand, that use can be considered illicit.
 Employers have the right to determine what employees will be permitted to do with business-owned equipment.
 Just as most employers would frown on an employee borrowing a copy machine for the weekend to run up a batch of holiday newsletters, the employer is paying for and owns the contract for access to the internet from computers belonging to the business.
 Case pretty much closed.

-The dangers of unmonitored use are several:
+The several dangers of unmonitored use:

 - Wasted time